 It is a well-designed mask made from good quality material.
 The lenses are tempered glass and work well.

 This is another mask from Promate but it is more geared towards snorkeling.
-It is made from good quality material that are perfectly aligned with your requirements if you go snorkeling.
+It is made from good quality material that is perfectly aligned with your requirements if you go snorkeling.

 You can get corrective lenses for nearsightedness.
 The correction range is 0.0 to -10.0 diopter in 0.5 increments.
 The mask comes in a variety of colors and has a clear skirt to increase visibility to the edges.

-For scuba diving we’d suggest to go with the above mentioned Promate scuba mask.
+For scuba diving, we’d suggest going with the Promate scuba mask that is the first on our list.
 This mask is great for snorkeling but you do only get corrective lenses for nearsightedness!

 The advantage obviously is that you get perfectly matching lenses for your correction needs.
-Not only that, you’re able to use a full-face mask for snorkeling which in our opinion are superior as they provide better visibility and comfort.
+Not only that, but you’re also able to use a full-face mask for snorkeling which in our opinion is superior as they provide better visibility and comfort.

 If you are into snorkeling and need prescription glasses then this is pretty much the best choice there is.
 It’s not useful in any way for scuba diving though.
 You can even try (usually successful) to combine the accessory with other full face snorkel masks.

-There are a number of options available for both snorkeling and scuba diving with regards to prescription lenses.
-Typically the best are to use off-the-shelf masks with optical corrections as close to your needs as possible.
+There are a number of options available for both snorkeling and scuba diving with regard to prescription lenses.
+Typically, the best is to use off-the-shelf masks with optical corrections as close to your needs as possible.

-For snorkeling you definitely want to have a closer look at the OceanReef Aria with the lens support accessory.
+For snorkeling, you definitely want to have a closer look at the OceanReef Aria with the lens support accessory.
 You get perfectly matched lenses and combine them with a full face snorkel mask.
-It’s hard to imagine a better combination for snorkeling.
+It’s hard to imagine a better combination when you want to go snorkeling.